forestryio/forestry.io/hugo/content/jekyll.md

     - name: Exclude Files
   - headline: Edit
     textline: |
-      Forestry is optimized to work with Jekyll and is using customizable templates to make edits to Front Matter and uses a WYSIWYG Editor (visual) based on Markdown.
+      Make edits right away or create Front Matter Templates to create new content.
+Our WYSIWYG Editor is based on Markdown and allows for seamless editing in the visual editor.
     visual:
       permalink: "/img/editing-top-bar.gif"
       alt: Dev workflow